apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>serviceRefDeclarationSpecs is a collection of service descriptions for a service reference declaration.</p>
+<p>Represents a collection of service descriptions for a service reference declaration.</p>
 <p>Each ServiceRefDeclarationSpec defines a service Kind and Version.
 When multiple ServiceRefDeclarationSpecs are defined,
-it indicates that the ServiceRefDeclaration can be any one of the specified ServiceRefDeclarationSpecs.</p>
+it implies that the ServiceRefDeclaration can be any one of the specified ServiceRefDeclarationSpecs.</p>
-<p>For example, when the ServiceRefDeclaration is declared to require an OLTP database, which can be either MySQL or PostgreSQL,
+<p>For instance, when the ServiceRefDeclaration is declared to require an OLTP database, which can be either MySQL
-you can define a ServiceRefDeclarationSpec for MySQL and another ServiceRefDeclarationSpec for PostgreSQL, when referencing the service within the cluster, as long as the serviceKind and serviceVersion match either MySQL or PostgreSQL, it can be used.</p>
+or PostgreSQL, a ServiceRefDeclarationSpec for MySQL and another for PostgreSQL can be defined.
+When referencing the service within the cluster, as long as the serviceKind and serviceVersion match either MySQL or PostgreSQL, it can be used.</p>
 </td>
 </tr>
 </tbody>